 Indeed, once the consultancy agreement ended, Quinn officially retired from the Phillies organization – and promptly joined the Houston Astros, becoming a special-assignment scout for general manager Spec Richardson.55 Their friendship went back to the ’50s, when Richardson was business manager for the Jacksonville Braves.

 After a long illness, John Quinn died on September 20, 1976.
-He was survived by Miriam and four of their five children (Joan predeceased him).
+He was survived by Miriam and their five children.
 In his obituary in The Sporting News, one Quinn quote ran, “We all make glaring errors and we all make good deals sometimes.”56 Yet he summed up his philosophy even better in May 1964.
 “You never look back after making a deal.
 You don’t hope the man you give away flops.
 You simply hope who you get does the job for you.”57

 This biography was included in the book “Thar’s Joy in Braveland!
 The 1957 Milwaukee Braves” (SABR, 2014), edited by Gregory H. Wolf.
 It also appeared in “The Year of the Blue Snow: The 1964 Philadelphia Phillies” (SABR, 2013), edited by Mel Marmer and Bill Nowlin.

 1 Quinn’s son Bob talked about this and his own drinking in 1992.
 Paul Daugherty.
 “The Mighty Quinn.”
 Cincinnati, March 1992, 24.

 2 “Samuel Strikes Pay Dirt in Settlement.”
 Philadelphia Daily News, February 12, 1986.